HackYourFuture/JavaScript3_examples/src/week3/7-oop/README.md

 # Object Oriented Programming Examples

-## OOP Introduction

-Watch Brad Traversy's [JavaScript OOP Crash Course (ES5 & ES6)](https://www.youtube.com/watch?v=vDJpGenyHaA&t=1055s) on YouTube (40 mins).
-The example files that Brad uses can be found in this repo, folder **week3/7-oop/traversy_oop_crash_course**.
-To run the code:

-1. Open **index-all.html** by right-clicking the file in the VSCode Explorer and select **Open with Live Server**.
-2. Open the Chrome Developer Tools console.
-3. Select the file to run from the select box.

-To examine a particular example in the Chrome Developer Tools, modify **index.html** to load the desired JavaScript file and open **index.html** in the browser.

 ## 1. Nobel Prize API

 This example builds on the Nobel Prize API example of week 1.
 Its purpose is to demonstrate the application of Object Oriented Programming, using older-style prototype-based JavaScript objects and the newer ES6 classes.